StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 2. Create a PersistentVolume manifest.

-    This manifest connects Kubernetes to your NFS server:
+    This manifest indicates how pods should connect to your NFS server:

     ```yaml
     apiVersion: v1